mattermost/mattermost-plugin-msteams/docs/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots or a screen recording to elaborate on the problem.

-## Mattermost Version and Platform
+## Mattermost Version and other Platforms

  - Mattermost Version: [e.g. v7.8.10]
  - Browser and OS: [e.g. Chrome on Mac, Edge on Windows]